How is discrimination potentially involved in interview practice?

 Moreover, discriminatory questioning may involve asking inappropriate personal questions or making assumptions based on a candidate’s race, gender, age, disability, or other protected characteristics, which violates the Equality Act 2010 (Equality and Human Rights Commission, 2014).
 To minimise discrimination risks in interviews, organisations should implement structured interviews with standardised questions (Highhouse, 2008).
 This approach allows for a consistent and fair evaluation of all candidates, focusing on job-related criteria (Campion et al., 1997).

 Additionally, providing interviewer training can help reduce biases and improve decision-making processes (Dipboye & Collela, 2017).
-Training should focus on raising awareness about unconscious biases and promoting using objective criteria in the interview process (Barrick et al., 2012).
+Training should focus on raising awareness about unconscious biases and promoting the use of objective criteria in the interview process (Barrick et al., 2012).
 Furthermore, ensuring that interview panels are diverse and inclusive can lead to a more balanced assessment of candidates and contribute to mitigating discrimination (Dipboye & Collela, 2017).

 References